Online promotions, the Holy Grail for retailers. A great tool to attract customers and earn their business.

 Another statistic I thought was interesting is that 42 percent of consumers say they choose to purchase something online after finding a better price than they find in the store.

 Basically, that means people leave your brick-and-mortar to find a better deal online.
 Are you promoting a good deal online or even using online promotions at all?
-If not, 42 percent of consumer who would have bought from you are purchasing elsewhere.
+If not, 42 percent of consumers who would have bought from you are purchasing elsewhere.
+[Make sure you've got the most efficient credit card processing solution to help capitalize on promotional sales.]

 Related Article: How to Build Customer Loyalty